lbovet/el4j/trunk/el4j/applications/demos/detailed_statistics/README.txt

 # Browse to "Performance - key=detailedStatisticsReporter"
-  Click on "showMeasureIdTable" on the bottom to choose a measureId Then, either create a CSV or SVG File (providing filename and measureId) or get a SVGString (providing a measureId)
+  Click on "showMeasureIdTable" on the bottom to choose a measureId Then, either create a CSV or a GIF File (providing filename and measureId).